visgl/loaders.gl/docs/README.md

 To quickly get up to speed on how the loaders.gl API works, please see [Get Started](docs/developer-guide/get-started).

-## Why loaders.gl?

-loaders.gl collects a mix of the best existing and a handful of newly written loaders, and package them all in a consistent, portable, framework-independent open source module suite.

-There were already many excellent open source loaders available on e.g github and npm.
-However, these can be sometimes be hard to use in applications, due to various limitations such as:

-- dependencies on a certain framework you are not able to use
-- not packaged for easy (re)use
-- Lack of Node.js support or browser support
-- inability to run in worker threads
-- lack of streaming support
-  etc.

 ## Supported Platforms

 loaders.gl provides consistent support for both browsers and Node.js.
 The following platforms are supported:

 - **Evergreen Browsers** loaders.gl supports recent versions of the major evergreen browsers (e.g. Chrome, Firefox, Safari) on both desktop and mobile.
-- **Edge and IE11** loaders.gl runs on Edge and IE11, assuming that both `@loaders.gl/polyfills` and additional appropriate polyfills (e.g. babel polyfills) are installed.
-Note that testing on these older platforms is less frequent, so temporary regressions can occur.
 - **Node.js** LTS (Long-Term Support) [releases](https://nodejs.org/en/about/releases/) are also supported through the `@loaders.gl/polyfills` module.
+- **Edge and IE11** are not actively supported, however loaders.gl 2.3 is known to run on Edge and IE11.
+Both `@loaders.gl/polyfills` and additional appropriate polyfills (e.g. babel polyfills) need to be installed which will increase your application bundle size.
+For loaders.gl 3.0, additional transpilation of your `node_modules` folder may also be required.
+Note that because of lack of regualar testing on these older platforms, regressions can occur.
+Pinning your loaders.gl version is advisable.

 ## Main Design Goals